Federal Financial Institutions Examination Council (FFIEC).

 ○ Regulation Z requires that, for consumer loan applications taken electronically, including via social media, the financial institution must provide the consumer with all Regulation Z disclosures within the required time frames.

 Deposit Insurance or Share Insurance.
-A number of requirements regarding FDIC or NCUA membership and deposit insurance or share insurance apply equally to advertising and other activities conducted via social media as they do in other contexts.
+A number of requirements regarding FDIC or NCUA membership and deposit Start Printed Page 4852insurance or share insurance apply equally to advertising and other activities conducted via social media as they do in other contexts.

 If social media is used to facilitate a consumer's use of payment systems, a financial institution should keep in mind the laws, regulations, and industry rules regarding payments that may apply, including those providing disclosure and other rights to consumers.
 Under existing law, no additional disclosure requirements apply simply because social media is involved (for instance, providing a portal through which consumers access their accounts at a financial institution).
 Rather, the financial institution should continue to be aware of the existing laws, regulations, guidance, and industry rules that apply to payment systems and evaluate which will apply.
 These may include the following: